 The Keystone Fund has supported:

-- 2,400+ community park development projects including ballfields, playgrounds, pools, picnic areas and recreation centers
+- 3,700+ community park development projects including ballfields, playgrounds, pools, picnic areas and recreation centers

-- Hundreds of State Park and Forest improvements including construction and rehabilitation of restrooms, parking lots, roads, bridges, visitors’ centers, water fountains, sewage treatment, and other facilities
+- Hundreds of state park and forest improvements including construction and rehabilitation of restrooms, parking lots, roads, bridges, visitors’ centers, water fountains, sewage treatment, and other facilities

-- 570 historic preservation projects in 65 counties
+- 720+ historic preservation projects in 65 counties

-- 212 library projects to build new facilities, renovate older buildings, and improve accessibility and safety
+- 385+ library projects to build new facilities, renovate older buildings, and improve accessibility and safety

-The Keystone Fund has helped make Pennsylvania:
+The Keystone Fund has helped Pennsylvania:

 - Rank 6th in the nation in receipt of federal Land and Water Conservation Fund dollars for outdoor recreation

-- An attractive place for businesses to grow and people to live!
+- An attractive place for businesses to grow and people to live

-- A 2012 report by Trust for Public Land found that every $1 invested in land conservation through the Keystone Fund returned $7 in natural goods and services to the Pennsylvania economy.
+- A 2012 report by The Trust for Public Land found that every $1 invested in land conservation through the Keystone Fund returned $7 in natural goods and services to the Pennsylvania economy.

 - A 2009 report determined that the Great Allegheny Passage trail generates over $40 million in annual direct spending and another $7.5 million in wages for communities along the trail.

-- A 2012 report from the Pennsylvania Department of Conservation and Natural Resources indicated that state parks serve as economic generators in the communities that surround them.
+- A 2012 report from the Pennsylvania Department of Conservation and Natural Resources (DCNR) indicated that state parks serve as economic generators in the communities that surround them.
 According to the report, visitors to state parks spent $859 million on their trips, an increase in spending from a 2008 study.

-*Pennsylvania Department of Conservation and Natural Resources administered Keystone project figures may include other funding streams that fall under the Department’s Community Conservation Partnerships Program.
+*DCNR-administered Keystone project figures may include other funding streams that fall under the department’s Community Conservation Partnerships Program.